-CEO of Beige Bank has explained to receiver transfer of customers funds – Witness
+CEO of Beige Bank has explained to Receiver transfer of customers funds – Witness

-State Witness, Julius Ayivor has told the High Court in Accra that Michael Nyinaku, founder and Chief Executive Officer (CEO) defunct Beige Bank explained the rational behind the transfer of depositors’ funds to the account of a subsidiary company, Beige Capital and Asset Management (BCAM).
+State Witness Julius Ayivor has told the High Court in Accra that Michael Nyinaku, Founder and Chief Executive Officer (CEO) defunct Beige Bank explained the rationale behind the transfer of depositors’ funds to the account of a subsidiary company, Beige Capital and Asset Management (BCAM).

 The former CEO of defunct Beige Bank Limited has been accused of allegedly siphoning customers funds and is standing trial at the Economic and Financial Crime Division of the High Court in Accra presided over by Justice Afia Serwah AsAre-Botwe, a Justice of the Court of Appeal sitting as an additional High Court judge.